 In the matter of human reproduction, sex as was intended by the powers of Life must be held sacred.
 What defines human life?
-One polarity is Sex and Love.
-In the matter of sex we are created male and female, and that fact of human nature is manifest around six weeks of gestation.
-The definition of this moment of "human" may differ with religious traditions, but there must be legal stability so that research and development in all disciplines can proceed on matters vital to the alleviation of human suffering.
+One polarity is Sex and the other is Love.
+In the matter of sex we are created male and female, and that fact of human nature is manifest twelfth week of gestation.
+The definition of this moment of "human" may differ with religious traditions, respectfully so, and there must be legal stability so that research and development in all disciplines can proceed on matters vital to the alleviation of human suffering.
 Preventing unnecessary suffering is key to understanding the issues.
 Civil order must be established for sacred order to exist in peace.

 Sacrificing humanoid life for a greater good violates no law, natural or divine.
+After twelfth week, now fully human and sacrificed only for a greater good.
+God does not spare us from difficult decisions.
 Giving comfort to those in pain is secondary only to saving human life.

 The Age of Peace

 World of Nations by 2020